 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-If you’re considering a new stock pot for your kitchen or workshop, here are some things you may want to keep in mind while shopping.
+If you’re considering a new stock pot for your kitchen or workshop, our review below has some things you may want to keep in mind while shopping.
 And when you’re ready to choose the stock pot that’s perfect for you, please see our product matrix, above, for our top recommendations.

 Original stock pots may have been hammered out of copper or forged with cast iron, but for the most part, these materials have fallen out of favor with modern cooks.
 (Occasionally you might see a copper stock pot in a speciality store, but these are pricey and often just for show.)